gaumarjos/FotoPDF/README.md

 # FotoPDF

-## GUI (default)
+## GUI
 <img src="docs/app_image.png" alt="The app" title="The app" width="200" />

+It can be run as python script

+    python FotoPDF

+or built as an app (see below)

 Drag and drop the folder containing the images and `settings.json` on the application window.
 Images will be included in alphabetical order.
 Dropping any file from that folder has the same effect.
 Only the folder is considered.

 ## Command line (you'll need to set the flag GUI to False)
 As Python script:

-    python3 FotoPDF <folder-where-images-and-settings.json-are>
+    python FotoPDF <folder-where-images-and-settings.json-are>

 As executable: